dcaravana/interview_restapi/README.md

     Clearly having the service call our API back would be awesome, but lacking that, we can think to a traditional queue paradigm (implemented using `rq` or AWS SQS), or even better a serverless solution which is much easier to implement on e.g. AWS Lambda service.
+To complete the loop, this decoupled element of the architecture should call back the API when done to update the `tone` field of the corresponding SKU.
+This makes a things a bit more complicated when developing as the API dev environment should be reachable through the Internet if local.
 (TODO code)

-So basically every tier of the solution can scale and be scaled independently while the API usage grows, which translates in simplicity and effectiveness of a product that can grow with the business.
+So basically every tier of the solution can scale and be tuned for scalability independently from each other while the API usage grows.
+This translates in simplicity and effectiveness of a product that can grow with the business.
 Another completely different take would have implied using AWS API Gateway + Lamdba.

 CI: leverage github and related services? not done yet, but started with CI in